jankapunkt/bpmn-validation/README.md

 A node package to validate bpmn models, based on the BPMN 2.0 standard.

+## Goals

+* The validation should focus on proper modeling styles, recommended by literature and authors of BPMN 2.0 publications.
+* It should differentiate between modeling errors (e.g. unsupported combinations) and warnings (e.g. valid but not recommended)
+* It should be flexible enough to set the rules for validation on each element type on/off/strict/loose
+* It should return a list of objects containing type (error, warning), description (what exactly is not valid), involved elements (ids/names)

 ## Roadmap

 * read bpmn model from input